costasiella/costasiella/README.md

 ## About

-Costasiella is a project aimed at rebuilding [OpenStudio](https://github.com/openstudioproject/openstudio) using more modern technologies with a wider userbase.
+Costasiella is a project aimed at re-create [OpenStudio](https://github.com/openstudioproject/openstudio) using more modern technologies with a wider userbase.
 At the moment the project is nowhere near feature parity or production ready.
 That being said, all major components are up and running.
 Work on the GraphQL API is progressing nicely, we can run background tasks, the auth workflow is nearing completion and considerable work has gone into the admin section of the frontend.

 ### When will it be done?